-This is one of the most unfair aspects of IR35.
-If your contract is deemed to be caught by IR35, then you will be taxed as an ’employee’, but have none of the statutory employment rights associated with traditional workers.
+This is where the IR35 rules are illogical.
+If your contract is deemed to be caught by IR35, then you will be taxed as an ’employee’, but have none of the statutory employment rights associated with employment.

 What does ‘reasonable care’ mean?